ToniestTony/ToniestTony.github.io/README.md

 # ToniestTony main page
 Go here to access it: https://toniesttony.github.io/.
 There is a complete and interactive documentation of my jt library (https://github.com/ToniestTony/jt_lib) and some examples.

-My main website with my games is http://ynotplay.ca
+I have a main website with a lot more games, but there is still more work to be done before sharing it.